freenas/freenas-docs/userguide/storage.rst

 to another.
 When a new snapshot is created on the source computer, it is automatically replicated to the target computer.
 Replication is typically used to keep a copy of files on a separate %brand% system, with that system sometimes being at a different physical location.
-For security, replicated data is encrypted before being sent over the network.

 Replication Overview